-PCT national entry deadline – 42 months from priority
+Late PCT national entry – 42 months from priority

-Although, the on-time PCT national entry deadline for Canada is thirty (30) months from the earliest priority date, late entry can be done up to 42 months from the earliest priority date by the mere payment of an additional $200 CAD late fee.
+Although, the on-time PCT national entry deadline for Canada is thirty (30) months from the earliest priority date, for PCT applications with a filing date before Oct.
+30, 2019, late entry can be done up to 42 months from the earliest priority date by the mere payment of an additional reinstatement fee.
 This nominal fee is all that is required for late entry and the applicant does not need to provide any reason or explanation of why the national entry was late.
-It is perfectly acceptable to delay national entry in Canada to the full 42 months simply to defer the national entry costs or to wait for allowance in one or more other countries.
+For PCT applications filed before Oct.
+30, 2019, it is perfectly acceptable to delay national entry in Canada to the full 42 months simply to defer the national entry costs or to wait for allowance in one or more other countries.

 Once the 42-month deadline has passed, however, it is no longer possible to enter the national phase in Canada.
 There is no provision available to further extend this deadline past 42 months from the earliest priority so do not miss this deadline or patent rights will be lost.

-Many of the government fees charged by CIPO are reduced by one half for applicants that qualify as a small entity.
-In Canada, the small entity requirements require the applicant to be an entity that employs fifty (50) or fewer employees or that is a university.
+Many of the government fees reduced by CIPO for applicants that qualify as a small entity.
+In Canada, to qualify for small entity discounts for utility patent applications, the applicant must firstly employ ninety-nine (99) or fewer employees or be a university.
+Furthermore, all entities with rights in the invention or control over the applicant must also meet the same requirement.
+The invention must not be assigned or licensed, or under obligation of assignment or license, to any entity having over 99 employees other than a university.
 This differs from small entity in the United States where the limit is five-hundred (500) employees or a university.